Team Pennine: Denby Darts

 The Denby Darts brand encompasses three bus services (D1, D2 & D3), which operate between Denby Dale and Huddersfield via Skelmanthorpe (D1) or Shepley (D2 & D3).
 The D1 service was introduced in July 2021, and operates half-hourly, with an hourly service during the evening and on Sunday.
 Services D2 and D3 were introduced in May 2022, and operate at a two-hourly frequency (Monday–Saturday), with a combined hourly frequency on shared sections of route.
 Services are operated by a fleet of Alexander Dennis Enviro 200 single-deck vehicles, branded in a two-tone pink livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

 Great Northern Line

-The Great Northern Line brand operates hourly during a Monday to Saturday Daytime between Halifax, Denholme, Cullingworth and Keighley named after the historic Great Northern Railway railroad linking Halifax and Keighley via Denholme and Ovenden.
+The Great Northern Line brand operates hourly during a Monday to Saturday daytime between Halifax, Denholme, Cullingworth and Keighley, named after the historic Great Northern Railway railway linking Halifax and Keighley via Denholme and Ovenden.
 The service is run by 2 Wright Eclipse 2 single-deck vehicles, branded a two-tone pink livery.
 Features include USB charging and free WiFi.